abonello/project-1/README.md

 ----

 2.
 The other bug is the background parallax effect.
 It does not work on all mobile browsers.
-I researched this on google but none of the fixes I came across weem to work.
+I researched this on google but none of the fixes I came across seem to work.
 This is not a high priority bug as the site still looks and functions well without the parallax effect.

 ### Cleaning and validating code